Growing and the curriculum

 Growing at Westhouses Primary School

-At Westhouses we grow lots of things in our outdoor planters and in the classroom.
+At Westhouses we grow lots of things in our outdoor planters, our allotments and in the classroom.
 Check out the photos below to see what we have grown so far.

 Who looks after our growing at Westhouses?